oddbird/oddleventy/content/blog/2024/zoomies.md

 - **Scale factor** (or '_pinch zoom_')
-  was introduced by early versions of mobile Safari, and may only be available through track-pad or touch interfaces -- roughly matching the behavior of the CSS `scale` transform.
+  was introduced by early versions of mobile Safari, and may only be available through trackpad or touch interfaces -- roughly matching the behavior of the CSS `scale` transform.
 - **Text-only zoom** is also provided